Legal name: Northern Ireland

 A deed poll can also be used in Northern Ireland for this purpose.

 United States

 Most states in the United States follow the common law which permits name changing for non-fraudulent purposes.
 This is actually the most common method, since most women who marry do not petition a court under the statutorily prescribed method, but simply use a new name (typically the husband's, a custom which started under the theory of coverture where a woman lost her identity and most rights when she married).

 Most state courts have held that a legally assumed name (i.e., for a non-fraudulent purpose) is a legal name and usable as their true name, though assumed names are often not considered the person's technically true name.

+Sweden

+In 1991, a Swedish couple refused to give their newborn a legal name, in protest of existing naming laws.
+In 1996, they were fined for not registering a name for their child for five years, after they unsuccessfully tried to register the child's name as Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116, and then as "A".